obhagwat/CS-180-Team-Project-L02-Group-2/README.md

 ### Server
 - Deals with client to client and client to database interactions
+- Tested: Not Required
+- Relationships: Communicates with many Client instances, and interacts with Database

+### Client
+- Manages communication with server, and sending/receiving messages
-- Tested:
+- Tested: Not Required
-- Relationships: Allows clients to message each other, and allows the clients to manipulate the data
+- Relationships: Communicates with Server, and interacts with Solicitor, Contractor, and Database classes

 ### InvalidBidException
 - Thrown when invalid Bid objects are detected